-During the course of your bike's ownership it may become necessary to access the internal controller of the bike.
-This silver box holds some base level programming for the bike, connects all the electronic parts together, and is vital for the bike's functionality.
-In this article we will go over where to locate the controller, how to access it, and show the different wiring configurations.
-Since the Core-5 and LMT'D use the same frame design, these instructions are applicable for both models.
-A video of the process can be found at this LINK.
+During the course of your bike's ownership, it may become necessary to access the internal controller of the bike.
+This silver box holds some base-level programming for the bike, connects all the electronic parts together, and is vital for the bike's functionality.

-There have been a couple small generational changes to both the Core-5 and LMT'D with the intention of increasing their performance and serviceability.
+There have been generational changes to both the Core-5 and LMT'D with the intention of increasing their performance and serviceability.
 The controller location has changed for more recent models and the notes below can help to identify which generation and model you have.

-On XR models, there are two places the controller can be.
+There are two controller locations.
 On newer generation XR models, it is under the lower battery panel like the ST. On the older generation models, it is under the upper battery panel.
 A quick look at the headtube/ downtube junction can indicate the location:

 Once you have determined what generation bike you have, it is time to remove the appropriate battery panel and reveal the controller.
 Once the screws are removed from the respective panels they will pull straight out revealing the controller behind.
 When removing or reinstalling the upper panel, it can be helpful to use the key to guide the lock/ panel into position.